How to Design Ad Banners that Drive CTR

 Emotional Words

-…that appeal to people’s feelings.
+…that appeals to people’s feelings.

 The best way to appeal to people’s emotions is by considering the 8 primary emotions provided by Robert Plutchik: